The $\infty$-S test via regression quantile affine LASSO: The -S test

-The larger $\lambda$, the more this estimator thresholds towards zero the entries of $A\vect{\beta}-\vect{b}$ corresponding to the null hypothesis.
-As stated in the following theorem, there is an interval $[\lambda_0, \infty)$ for which the solution to~\eqref{eq:LADLASSO} satisfies the condition of $H_0$ for any $\lambda\in[\lambda_0, \infty)$.
-The smallest such $\lambda$ is a function of the data and has a closed form expression called the \emph{zero-thresholding function}. \begin{theorem} Let
+for a suitable Lagrange multiplier $\lambda$ pertaining to the constraint in \eqref{eq:CONLL}; the larger $\lambda$, the more this estimator thresholds towards zero the entries of $A\vect{\beta}-\vect{b}$ corresponding to the null hypothesis $H_0$ in \eqref{eq:H0H1}.
+That is, there is an interval $[\lambda_0, \infty)$ for which the solution to~\eqref{eq:LADLASSO} satisfies the condition of $H_0$ for any $\lambda\in[\lambda_0, \infty)$.
+The smallest such $\lambda$ is a function of the data and has a closed form expression which we call the \emph{zero-thresholding function}.